ediziks/twitter-web3-clone-smart-contract/README.md

 # twitter-web3-clone-smart-contract

-An elementry Twitter Web3 clone build on smart contracts.
+A fundamental Twitter Web3 clone build on smart contracts via Solidity, React, and HardHat.

 ## Fill environment variables as in `env.example` and save as `.env` to the same path as the example one